 “The Agency [FMCSA] has determined that the waiver is in the public interest and would likely achieve a level of safety that is equivalent to, or greater than, the level that would be achieved absent such exemption, based on the terms and conditions imposed.”

 To determine if livestock and agricultural commodity haulers should receive an ELD extension, FMCSA also reviewed the crash-rate data from a two-phase safety performance study conducted between 2005-2008.
 The study compared and examined agricultural and non-agricultural carriers, as well as livestock and utility carriers, who were and were not exempt from HOS requirements and who either drove within or beyond a 100-air-mile radius.
-While dated, it helped the FMCSA form their waiver decision — you can read more about it on the official ELD waiver.
+While dated, it helped the FMCSA form their waiver decision.

 Who Does the March 18, 2018, ELD Extension Waiver Apply To?